Guyver/JoinIn-Client/README.md

 5. Test that the drivers have been installed correctly by running the sample skeleton viewer application that comes with the SDK.

-6. Compile the application in VS2010 if there isn't an .exe in the \KinectServer\bin folder. __Note:__ Once compiled you can just run the .exe file or start it as a process on PC start up.
+6. Run setup.exe in the [publish](https://github.com/Guyver/JoinIn-Client/tree/master/KinectHtml5/KinectHtml5/Kinect.Server) folder.

 7. Open the game in the browser, chrome, once the application runs.